Peat Inn

 Peat Inn is a hamlet in Fife, Scotland, around 7 mi southeast of Cupar on the B940 and 6 mi southwest of St Andrews, in the Riggin o Fife.
-The hamlet is centred on a Michelin starred restaurant with rooms after which the village takes its name.
+The hamlet is centred on a Michelin-starred restaurant with rooms after which the village takes its name.

+Restaurant

+the Peat Inn consists of three dining room serving lunch and dinner.
+Chef Geoffrey Smeddie has been running the restaurant since 2006 serving a seasonal menu of modern cuisine.
+The restaurant has received a Michelin star.